On the interplay between prior weight and variance of the robustification component in Robust Mixture Prior Bayesian Dynamic Borrowing approach: Practical considerations

 \section{Practical considerations}

 Using the same trial design considered in Section \ref{3.2}, in the following sections we will focus on the validation of the use of the RMPs with large variance robustification components in the context of unbalanced RCT with hybrid control arms.
-In Section \ref{5.1} we show that large variance robustification components can be employed without incurring in Lindley's paradox, if the parameters $\omega$ and $\sigma^2_{\text{rob}}$ are jointly selected.
-In Section \ref{5.2} we show that RMPs with large variance robustification components effectively prevent from asymptotic type I error inflation.
-In Section \ref{5.3} we show that frequentist operating characteristics of RMPs with large variance robustification components are independent on the choice of $\mu_{\text{rob}}$.